 - Helps with skin conditions including eczema and acne

-The recommended daily dose for GLA is 200 mg to 800 mg.
-Most supplements get their GLA from the extract of black current, borage, or evening primrose, with borage having the highest content of GLA of any plant source.
-Each two capsules of Vital Nutrients Borage Oil provides 400 mg of GLA from borage seed extract.
+The recommended daily dose for GLA is 100 mg to 300 mg.
+Most supplements get their GLA from the extract of black currant, borage, or evening primrose.

 CLA and GLA Combo for Weight Loss

 The enzyme lipoprotein lipase plays a role in the uptake of fatty acids from blood.
 CLA, or conjugated linoleic acid, inhibits lipoprotein lipase from doing its job, which is creating new white fat.

 GLA, or gamma linolenic acid, stimulates brown fat activity to burn calories for energy.
 These calories come from existing unhealthy white fat.